Location: Kings Norton, Birmingham

 Wast Hills is an award winning Independent Hospital for adults on the autistic spectrum with associated complex needs

-Located in Kings Norton, Birmingham, Wast Hills provides assessment and treatment for up to 25 men and women with autism, who are also living with learning disabilities and complex needs.
+Located in Kings Norton, Birmingham, Wast Hills provides assessment and treatment for up to 25 men and women with autism and complex needs.
 The team can also support people who may be detained under the Mental Health Act, as well as those who have complex behaviours, or who have significant difficulties with social engagement.

 Wast Hills is an impressive period property, set in six acres of gardens and formerly part of the Cadbury estate.
 The service consists of three autism provisions, which provide different levels of support depending on the individual: